Maryland Terrapins football: Bowl games

-Maryland has qualified for 29 bowl games, with the Terrapins holding a record of 13–14–2.
+Maryland has qualified for 30 bowl games, with the Terrapins holding a record of 14–14–2.

 Home stadium

 During its first few decades, the football program had only one poorly suited athletic field on which to play and practice and had no dedicated facilities such as locker rooms.
 Former coach and contemporary university president Dr. Harry C. Byrd allocated funds for the construction of a stadium in 1915, and it was completed in 1923.
 The Board of Regents voted to name it Byrd Stadium in honor of its main advocate.
 The stadium's capacity was 5,000.
-During this time, it was common for Maryland to play its better-drawing games in larger stadiums in Washington, D.C. or Baltimore.
+During this time, it was common for Maryland to play its better-drawing games in larger stadiums in Washington, D.C., or Baltimore.

 In 1950, that small field was replaced by the identically named but much larger Byrd Stadium, which was constructed at the cost of $1 million.
 The new stadium had an initial capacity of 34,680, which has since been upgraded to 51,055 through extensive additions.
 Shortly after its construction, the stadium hosted its dedication game against Navy, which Maryland won 35–21.
 That same year, the new field held its first and only bowl game, the Presidential Cup Bowl, which featured Texas A&M and Georgia.
 In 2006, the University of Maryland became the first school to sell naming rights to its field.
 The home field was officially branded "Chevy Chase Bank Field at Byrd Stadium" in a 25-year, $20 million contract.
 In 2008, Chevy Chase Bank was bought out by Capital One, and the stadium was renamed Capital One Field at Byrd Stadium.
 On December 11, 2015, the Board of Regents voted 12–5 to remove the "Byrd" from the stadium's name because of Harry "Curley" Byrd's segregationist history, renaming it Maryland Stadium for the time being.

 Practice facility

-The Maryland Terrapins football team practices in Cole Field House Performance Center, the 160000 sqft indoor practice complex and football operations center that opened in August 2017.
+The Maryland Terrapins football team practices in Jones-Hill House, the 160000 sqft indoor practice complex and football operations center that opened in August 2017.
 The facility features a full-length, 100-yard-long FieldTurf football field with a goal post at each end surrounded by an elevated concourse.
 With a nearly 90 ft height clearance from the field to the center of the roof, the facility ranks among the highest headrooms in any NCAA practice facility.
 When completed in 2019, the facility will include two full-length outdoor football practice fields, locker rooms, a 26000 sqft strength and conditioning center, hydrotherapy and other training facilities, a theater-style team meeting room, position meeting rooms, a 230-seat cafeteria, and staff offices for the school's football program.
-A tunnel will connect the Cole Field House Performance Center to Maryland Stadium.
+A tunnel will connect the Jones-Hill House to SECU Stadium.